 This post features the importance of vegan fashion and cosmetics and why we should have a closer look at the products we purchase.

 Sadly, we still exploit animals in so many different ways, even though there are plenty of alternatives nowadays.
 Whether it’s a pair of leather shoes, a down duvet, or a fur collar on a jacket – nothing of those can be produced without animal suffering.
 But everything can be easily replaced by an animal-free product.

-As you might know, both of us follow a plant-based diet since the beginning of this year.
-It was a logical step due to health benefits, animal welfare, and climate change.
-But we don’t want to stop there.
-We always strive to improve and optimize our behavior and become more responsible consumers.
+As you might know, both of us follow a plant-based diet since the beginning of 2019.
+For us, this was simply a logical step due to health benefits, animal welfare, and climate change.
+But we don’t want to stop with changing our nutrition only.
+We always try to improve and optimize our behavior and become more responsible consumers.

 WARNING: The linked videos in this blog post contain sensitive content which some people may find offensive or disturbing!

 Many people are already starting to overthink the origins of their food and the consequences of what they eat.
 It’s not a secret, that many animals get tortured in the conventional food industry.
 And it’s obvious that animals have to be slaughtered first to become a ready-to-eat steak.

 The problem is that the fashion and cosmetic industries are as bad as the conventional agriculture industry regarding animal welfare.
 But who thinks of animal welfare when buying a pair of leather shoes, a down duvet or a make-up?
 Probably not as many as when it comes to food.

 The sad thing about it: actually, everybody knows about the cruelty happening every single day, but we (the consumers) are often still too convenient to change our habits accordingly.
 Why is that?
 Humans are creatures of habit.
 We are not endeavored to relinquish anything until we’re not personally and directly confronted with it.

 But we don’t want to point the finger at anyone.
 We just want to show the truth and confront with showing the unpleasant, but in a decent way.